 Are you ready to Spring Forward?
 Welcome to daylight savings!

-In honor of yesterday, and the fact that we made it through this winter (even though it still seems to have a few tricks up its sleeve), here is a list of every accessible dog park in Alexandria (with my personal thoughts about each).
+In honor of the fact that we made it through this winter (even though it still seems to have a few tricks up its sleeve), here is a list of every accessible dog park in Alexandria (with my personal thoughts about each).
 It may still be chilly out, but I’m feeling super inspired to check all of these out with my own pup – I hope to see you there!

 - Simpson Stadium Park at Monroe Avenue – this park is AWESOME!
 It is lighted at night, has water fountains for pups and people, lots of comfy benches, and is right across the street from Swing’s Coffee (major bonus)